 So I listen to the radio here and there, and even though I only listen occasionally, I still tend to get bombarded with mortgage advertisements.
+Funny how that works.

-Typically, you’ll hear something like, “Get a low, low 4% mortgage rate!,” followed by some fast talking terms and conditions speak that says 4.55% APR or something higher.
+Typically, you’ll hear something like, “Get a low, low 4% mortgage rate!,” followed by some fast talking terms and conditions speak that says 4.55% APR or something significantly higher.

 So that bit jumped out at me initially.
 It sounds like a great deal, right?
 Instead of the usual “bait and switch,” where your mortgage refinance is riddled with fees, you’re actually getting the interest rate they advertise with no fees!

 But wait, this must be too good to be true.
 How can you get a super low rate and pay no fees.
 The short answer is you can’t.
 There’s no free lunch, or free mortgage, for that matter.

 - It’s a common sales pitch in the mortgage industry

 - Pay attention to the no cost part, which doesn’t mean you aren’t paying for it

 - It just means you aren’t paying out-of-pocket at closing

 - Instead you pay for this lack of costs via a higher interest rate

 CashCall Mortgage, like many mortgage lenders before them, touts no cost refinance loans as their marquee product.